MineCrossing/DatabaseConnector/README.md

 DatabaseConnector uses connection pooling to simplify the process of managing multiple plugins connecting to the same database.

 ## Maven Repository
-To use RedisAPI add these into your pom.xml
+To use DatabaseConnector add these into your pom.xml
 ```xml
 <repositories>
     ...